digiscot/digiscot-website/pages/participation/charter-fund.md

 submenu: participation-funding
 ---

-Our Digital Participation Charter Fund, supported by by the [Scottish Government](http://www.gov.scot), the ERDF and [BT](https://digitalparticipation.scot/signatories/bt-scotland), invests in community digital participation projects across Scotland.
+Our Digital Participation Charter Fund, supported by the [Scottish Government](http://www.gov.scot), the [ERDF](http://ec.europa.eu/regional_policy/en/funding/erdf/) and [BT](https://digitalparticipation.scot/signatories/bt-scotland), invests in community digital participation projects across Scotland.
 The [projects that we're supporting](/participation/projects/) will enable groups and organisations to digitise content, build digital networks and improve the digital skills of their members, so that they can continue to thrive in the digital world.

 ## Project criteria